 I believe in healthy competition and I love to compete but in the hall today it felt like some people are enemies!
 We are blessed to be a part of such a special sport, so let’s remember that it’s a competition of skill, not hatred.

-I had a crazy thought today – why don’t we kick off an event with all players, parents, umpires and coaches lined up.
-Where everyone quickly shake’s each-others hands, prior to the event?
+I had a crazy thought today – why don’t we kick off an event with all players, parents, umpires, and coaches lined up.
+Where everyone quickly shakes each-others hands, prior to the event?
 They do this prior to every football match, players and referees greet each other in friendly terms before the competition kicks off.

 Trust and respect is seemingly lost for TTE

-I went around talking to many coaches, parents and players and the feedback was very negative towards TTE.
+I went around talking to many coaches, parents and players and the feedback were very negative towards TTE.
 I did not once entice this kind of negative conversation yet somehow someway, it was brought into the conversation.